dixon961/PingPong/README.md

 # PingPong
-My first program with Git link.
+My first program with Git.

 Not a serious game(but still playable).
 Created to learn git, set up connection PyCharm <-> GitHub, and try and learn PyGame.